Using image, film and sound

 Films are copyright of the main creators (director, screenwriter, or composer).
 The film soundtrack will have different rights owners.

 You may be able to copy material from Films or TV broadcasts for limited educational use using the University’s Educational Recording Agency (ERA) Licence.
+To understand what you can and can’t do with this license please review the section on How to use your ERA License.

 Be cautious of material you find on YouTube, Google Videos and similar sites, especially material posted by someone other than the copyright owner.